FABB2011/GAN_PI-2/README.md

 Video creation :
 Finally we put together all the created images in one video and we add the chosen audio track and we add it on the video.

+# Function of the different script

+add_audio : add the audio track on the created video

+biggan : the GAN function, it generates images

+classes : a collection of image classes from the website Artbreeder, we can add or delete some classes depending of what kind of image we want in our video

+cli : extract transition image data from JSON files in order to generate these transition images

+create_images : create images

+create_transitions : create transition images

+create_video : create the video from the create images in the "images" folder

+fourier : perform the audio processing, Fourier transform, exponetial moving average, normalization and clustering

+ganbreeder :

+image_utils : define the image properties

+latent_space : interpolation function to create transition images

+main : launch the program, ask the user abut the properties of the video that he wants to create

+upscale_video : upscale the video with a video resolution defined by the user